Top of the page

 Bipolar disorder causes cycles of mania and depression.

 A manic episode lasts at least a week.
-It's a period of an extremely happy, aggressive, or angry mood.
+It's a period of being extremely happy, irritable, or motivated.
 The child or teen may:

 A depressive episode is a period of a sad, low, or cranky mood.
 The child or teen may: